-In Colorado, I worked a summer construction job helping to build steel warehouses, which taught me to manage time and resources efficiently.
+In Colorado, I worked summer construction jobs, which taught me to manage time and resources efficiently.
 This proved invaluable when I moved to Alaska and landed a field job as an Engineering Geologist for a company that tested soils (percolation and compaction tests, sieve analysis), because I worked with drillers and backhoe operators, and needed to coordinate schedules to minimize down time.

 In Alaska each winter, the ground would freeze, and work would slow down, so during the four years I worked there, I would take off to go traveling the world for three months each winter, and return to my job in the spring.

 In 1986, I moved back to Hawaiʻi to take up windsurfing.
 I became the caretaker for a beach house in Lanikai, and simultaneously was hired by Hawaiʻi Natural History Association on the Big Island for editing and writing projects, which involved collaboration with HVO.

 Just when my HNHA projects were winding down, CSAV was starting up.
 I applied for the APT position, and my background--a degree in Geology, field experience in Alaska, collaborating with HVO, and my local contacts from growing up in Hawaiʻi--was a perfect fit.